By Mayo Clinic Staff

 - The sty doesn't start to improve after 48 hours

 - Redness and swelling extend beyond your eyelid and involve your cheek or other parts of your face

-- Change your contact lenses without thoroughly washing your hands first
+- Insert your contact lenses without thoroughly disinfecting them or washing your hands first

 - Use old or expired cosmetics